pjungwir/postgres-temporal-talk/slides.md

 - Also valid time!
 - Note the "FOR" in the `PERIOD` use.
 (Easier for the parser?)
 - According to the docs the constituent columns can be nullable, although the standard says they must be `NOT NULL`.
+I *think* this just means that it automatically not-null-icates them, like you'd do with a PRIMARY KEY.

-# SQL Server
+# MS SQL Server
 <!-- .slide: style="font-size: 90%" -->

 ```sql